 Course Format

-The initial course topics are taught in class.
-For later topics students are expected to read research papers about the topic, and answer a short quiz on Canvas.
+The underlying concepts discussed in this course are taught in class.
+Students are expected to read research papers about the topic, answer questions about the research paper before class, and engage in classroom discussions.
 We will be discussing those papers, and students are expected to participate in the class with comments and thoughts about the work.
-The course will have 2 homeworks, 2 graded programming assignments (PAs), 1 midterm exam, and a final project.
+The class is interactive and we make the classroom a fun place.
+In-person attendance is expected.
+We will go on field trips in and around campus and talk about mobile computing and IoT technology is different contexts.

 |